alexjch/telemetrics-client/README.md

 - a library, libtelemetry, that telemetrics probes use to create telemetrics records and send them to the daemon for further processing.

-- telemd, a daemon that handles communication with probes and forwards records to a second daemon.
+- telemprobd, a daemon that handles communication with probes and forwards records to a second daemon.

 - telempostd, this daemon sends telemetry records to a telemetrics server